DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ### General
 traditional vs new workflow
 ### Decision making
-Should it be a 1:1 transfer from paper book to e-book?, What are alternative possibilities?
+Should it be a 1:1 transfer from paper book to ebook?, What are alternative possibilities?
 ### Instructions
 How to adjust the style guide?
 What metadata to add?
 Do editorial criteria regarding the content change?
 ### Specific issues for this publication type